-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking
+Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins

 As you sail toward the Falklands, keep an eye out for several species of albatrosses, storm petrels, shearwaters and diving petrels.
 The waters here are rich in krill, making them a favorite with local wildlife searching for food.

 Spend the whole day on the fascinating western side of the archipelago.
-Hike along the Shore of Carcass Island giving views of Magellanic and Gentoo-Penguins, as well as close encounters with water fowl, night herons and passerines.
-In addition, on Saunders you can observe four species of breeding penguins (Gentoo, King, Magellanic and Rockhopper), Black-browed Albatrosses and King Cormorants.
+Hike along the shore of Carcass Island giving views of magellanic and gentoo penguins, but also numerous waders and passerine birds are present.
+On Saunders Island, observe four species of penguins: gentoo, king, magellanic and rockhopper.
+You can also see black-browed albatrosses and king cormorants.

 On the way to South Georgia, cross the Antarctic Convergence.
-Entering Antarctic waters, the temperature will drop by as much as 10 degrees C in the time span of only a few hours.
-Nutritious water is brought to the surface by the colliding water columns bringing a multitude of southern seabirds near the ship; several species of Albatrosses, Shearwaters, Petrels, Prions and Skuas.
+Entering Antarctic currents, the temperature can drop by as much as 10 degrees C in the time span of only a few hours.
+Nutritious water is brought to the surface by the colliding water columns bringing a multitude of seabirds near the ship such as albatross, shearwaters, petrels, prions and skuas.

 At Fortuna Bay, you may try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stømness Bay.
-There and at Grytviken you’ll see an abandoned whaling village, where King Penguins now roam the streets and seals have taken over the buildings.
+There and at Grytviken you’ll see an abandoned whaling village, where king penguins now roam the streets and seals have taken residency.
 At Grytviken, you’ll also visit the Whaling History Museum as well as Shackleton´s grave.
 Depart South Georgia in the afternoon of Day 10.

-Heading north, you’ll again be followed by a great selection of seabirds while crossing the infamous Drake Passage.
+Heading north, you’ll again be followed by a great variety of seabirds while crossing the infamous Drake Passage.

 Arrive in the morning in Ushuaia, disembark and transfer to the airport.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.